 I won't kid you, it's very difficult to catch that first HOSP.
 Like it or not, it's my observation that they are one of the most cautious birds of the backyard.

 Both of these traps work best at fledging time.
-Young birds are more aggressive and less cautious.
+Young birds are more apt to go for food with less caution.
 You'll still catch a fair amount of adult birds with these traps.

 Another trap I like is the Spar-O-Door trap.
-Mostly it's used on a specific brand of Purple Martin House called a Trio.
+This trap door was developed for a specific brand of Purple Martin House called a Trio House.

 I still make use of the Spar-O-Door.
-In the photo you can see that I've built a birdhouse and am using the door trap as the front of the birdhouse.
+In the photo you can see that I've adapted it as a stand alone birdhouse trap.

 When using the trap this way, you have to place the unit on something such as the arbor you see in the photo.
 A fence post will work also.